alecmagnet/alecmagnet/README.md

-### Hiya, I'm Alec!
+### Hiya, I'm Alec 🧲!
 I'm an ancient wizard 🧙‍♂️ and full-stack software engineer 💻 based in New York 🌆 and looking for work 🔭

 #### Connect with me: